-This figure also shows the oneM2M reference points Mcn and Mca.
-The Mcc reference point is not shown explicitly as it would have rendered the picture less legible, but as is defined in clause 5 of oneM2M TS-0001 [1], the Mcc reference point enables communication between CSEs such as the CSE shown on the left-hand side and the IN-CSE shown on the right-hand side of the figure 5.2-1.
+This figure also shows the oneM2M reference points Mcn, Mcc and Mca.
+The Mcc reference point enables communication between CSEs such as the CSE shown on the left-hand side and the IN-CSE shown on the right-hand side of the figure 5.2-1.

-Figure 5.2-1: oneM2M Interfaces to the 3GPP Network
+Figure 5.2-1: oneM2M Interfaces to the underlying 3GPP Network

-Several implementation options for the placement of the oneM2M IN-CSE relative to the SCEF and the 3GPP network are envisioned.
+Several implementation options for the placement of the oneM2M IN-CSE relative to the SCEF and the underlying 3GPP network are envisioned.
 In all implementations, the SCEF always resides within 3GPP domain.

-In some options the IN-CSE and the SCEF are deployed by a mobile network provider and are both part of the operator domain.
+In some options the IN-CSE and the SCEF are deployed by a MNO and are both part of the operator domain.
 In other options the SCEF is part of the 3GPP domain and the IN-CSE is not part of the operator domain.